 Veterinary technicians work with veterinarians at an animal clinic or sanctuary environment.
 It is a fast growing industry that’s expected to rise 36% through 2018.
-Vet techs assist veterinarians with everything from x-rays to soothing an animal and preparing it for a procedure.
-Veterinary technicians can obtain an associates or bachelor degree and must also obtain certification in order to work.
 You will have to pass an exam that covers all of the basics of veterinary tech work such as animal nursing, surgery prep, laboratory procedures and pharmacology.
 This exam is called the Veterinary Technician National Exam (VTNE) and passing this exam is essential for working at any animal hospital or clinic.

 Internship hours are also a requirement to become a veterinary technician.
 The number of hours varies by state.
 Some veterinary tech programs are set up by the school.
 Veterinary tech is a popular online degree and in these cases, you may have to find your own animal hospital or clinic to intern with.
 It is important for you to find out whether the school will set up your clinicals because this gives you time to seek out a vet clinic willing to let you come in and shadow a tech on the job.
 Try to find a position where you will be exposed to all vet tech responsibilities include surgery prep and dental work.
 This allows you observe the daily duties of a vet tech.
 Here are some common degrees associated with becoming a veterinary technician:

 After graduating, consider joining the National Association of Veterinary Technicians in America (NAVTA).
 This will give you networking opportunities and let you interact with those who already work as vet technicians to get a feel for what the job market is like throughout your region.
 NAVTA offers continuing education for veterinary technicians.
 Conferences are held annually to educate vet technicians on the latest developments and techniques being used in the field.